davidbailey/tum/handbook/README.md

           * [Garden City](https://en.wikipedia.org/wiki/Garden_city_movement)
           * max 2km around station (30 minute walk), but hopefully more like 5-7 minute walk
           * mix of uses w/ moderate to high density
+	    * reduces some trips
+	    * reducing density as the distance from the station increases
           * pedestrian oreientation/connectivity
           * transportation choices
           * reduced parking